bwcompton/EcoAssess/inst/aboutWhatsnew.md

+**Version 2.0.0 beta (May 28, 2026)**

+- Add new Massachusetts version of EcoAssess

+- Regional version changes:

+  - A new link to switch to the Massachusetts version

+  - Under-the-hood changes to accomodate the Massachusetts version

+- New Massachusetts EcoAssess, with the following features

+  - A Select parcels button, allowing you to select one or more Massachusetts parcels as the project area.
+Parcel data are updated frequently by MassGIS.

+  - New text in About this site

+  - A link to switch to the regional version

+  - Basemap data:

+    - instead of States and counties, you can display Counties and towns

+    - Display permanently-protected open space (updated approximately semi-annually by MassGIS)

+    - Display parcel data (updated frequently by MassGIS)

+- both the regional and Massachusetts versions use the same underlying data and give the same results for identical project areas

 **Version 1.1.3 (May 20, 2026)**

 - Modernize coordinate refernce system handling.
 May have minor effect on scores in rare cases.